jgl3hb/writestuff/README.md

-WriteStuff - A simple note-taking app
+[WriteStuff](https://writestuff-jgl.herokuapp.com/) - A simple note-taking app

-Centralizing all your notepads and desktop note apps into a web app
+Centralizing all your team notepads and desktop note apps into a web app

 ## Technologies Used: